WP Ultimo 2.0 Beta 8 is out!

 This build includes a number of improvements to the checkout fields, both visually (in the UI/UX) and under-the-hood improvements.

-Here it might be interesting to explain a bit what’s the big picture here.
+Here it might be interesting to explain a bit what’s the big picture.

-At the moment, most of those fields get three different layouts:
+At the moment, most of those fields have three different layouts:

 • Clean: a simple and clean, minimally styled layout;